AntoineMath/Google_stock_prices_prediction/README.md

 # LSTM_stocks_predict
+For now, it's a basic code to predict stock prices based on .csv datasets.

-If you want to use your own dataset, dont forget to change the `dataset_train` path, line 14.
+If you want to use your own dataset, dont forget to change the `dataset_train` in `train.py`and `test.py` when the function is called.
-You can modify the number of `timesteps` too.
+You can modify the number of `timesteps` too (in both files).

 ## Tensorboard visualisation
 Open a terminal in ..\LSTM_stocks_predict folder and type `tensorboard --logdir Graph/`
+Then, copy/paste the link given on your browser.

+## Improvements to make

+* First, enable the terminal commande with --dataset datasetfolder/datasetfile.csv , etc...
+* Adapting visualisation of the results (based on the name of the file, etc...)
+* User interface
+* ...